nachliel/logger/README.md

 ## Why?
 `logger` is designed to be a simple and universal go logging library with support for indexing the logs to elasticsearch server.
-You are able to choose from which Level the logger will output. anyhow the looger will output to the console, and ES if choosen to do so.
+You are able to choose from which Level the logger will output. anyhow the loger will output to the console, and ES if choosen to do so.

 ### Logger Levels ###